skandhurkat/truenas-acme-dns-google/README.md

+**Notice:** Google Domains shut down, these scripts are obsolete.

+---

 Set ACME DNS records for Google Domains.

 The acme.py script is used to set ACME DNS records for Google domains